 - EQ

 The pre-delay control on a reverb pedal affects the amount of time it takes for the input signal to reflect off the surface, then return to your ears.
-In a natural environment, the original sound is made, then there is a period of time where the soundwaves are traveling to the surface.
+In a natural environment, the original sound is made, then there is a period of time when the soundwaves are traveling to the surface.
 When this control is turned up, it will recreate the predelay of a larger room and vice versa.

 The Decay parameter controls how reflective the room is.
 It is the amount of time that the reverberations carry on after the original sound has come into contact with the surfaces.
 If you were to crank this control on a delay pedal, it would simulate a larger, more reflective room.

 The Dry/Wet amount is pretty self-explanatory.
-Sometimes, you won’t want to completely drown your guitar in reverb as this can make it sound muddy and chaotic.
+Sometimes, you won’t want to completely drown your guitar in reverb, as this can make it sound muddy and chaotic.
 A good way to combat this is by finding your desired reverb sound by tweaking the pre-delay, decay, and EQ settings, then adjusting the wet/dry control to choose how much of the effect is present in your overall mix.

 EQ settings are commonly featured on reverb pedals.
 This is a highly useful control as it allows you to shape the frequency response of the effect to make it blend nicely with your guitar’s natural tone.
 By cutting off problem frequencies or unwanted bass traps caused by a reverb pedal, you can create smoother, cleaner tones accurately.